Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: From M obius maps to cubical isomorphisms.

 Observing that a geodesic from $v$ to $gv$ passes through the point $h_1v$, we have $\mscr{W}_v\cap\mscr{W}_{gv}\cu\mscr{W}_v\cap\mscr{W}_{h_1v}\cap\mscr{W}_{h_2h_1v}$ and it follows that $g$ satisfies condition~(2).
 Finally, each element of $\mf{w}(L)\cap\mscr{W}_{gv}$ is transverse to every hyperplane in $\mf{U}$ and therefore originates a hyperplane of $Z$ lying in $\mscr{W}_{\overline v}\cap\mscr{W}_{g\overline v}$.
 As the latter is empty, we conclude that $g$ also satisfies condition~(3). \end{proof}

 \begin{proof}[Proof of Theorem~\ref{OR exist thm}.]
-According to Lemma~\ref{straight SLR ray or}, there are two cases to consider.
+Observe that $\partial_{\rm reg}X\neq\emptyset$ (for instance, by Lem\-mas~\ref{geometric implies nonelementary} and~\ref{cNT RW}).
+Thus, according to Lemma~\ref{straight SLR ray or}, there are two cases to consider.
 First, suppose that there exists a straight regular ray $r$ and set $x=r^+$.
 Let $\mf{u}$ be the first hyperplane crossed by $r$ and let $\mf{h}$ its side containing $r(0)$; let $y$ be any regular point in $\mf{h}$.
 Let $\mf{k}$ be a halfspace strongly separated from $\mf{h}$, with $x\in\mf{k}$.
 For every regular point $z\in\mf{k}$ with $z\neq x$, we have $x\op_zy$ as a consequence of $r$ being straight.
 If no such $z$ exists, a sub-ray of $r$ consists only of vertices that have degree $2$ in $X$, hence $X=\R$.

 If no straight regular ray exists, let $x\in\partial_{\rm reg}X$, $v\in X$ and $\mf{w}\in\mscr{W}_v$ be as provided by Lemma~\ref{straight SLR ray or}.
 There exist $f\in\llk v$ and a clique $c'\cu\llk v$ with $\mf{w}=\mf{w}(f)$ and $\pi_v(x)=\mf{w}(c')$.
 The set $c'\cup\{f\}$ is entirely contained in a single irreducible component $L\cu\llk v$ and we have $\#L\geq 3$.
 We are going to show that every $e\in L$ is SLR-extendable.
 We then conclude by taking SLR rays extending $f$ and two elements of $c'$, in order to define, respectively, points $x,y,z\in\partial_{\rm reg}X$ with $m(x,y,z)=v$ and $x\op_zy$.